 It's even helpful to name it, "oh okay, there's anger or sadness or disgust".
 You can also take note of what you’re experiencing in your body, "I'm noticing that my face feels flushed and my heart is beating faster".
 We can practice having those sensations and not getting swept away by them.
 We can practice putting a bit of distance between our core self and the thoughts and emotions we are experiencing.

-Tolerating, and even befriending, our full range of emotions is not only brave, but so healthy.
+Practicing allowing your full range of emotions is not only brave, but so healthy.
 And the ironic part is that when we accept what we feel and allow it be there, instead of running and hiding from it, the feeling passes all on its own.

 Keep in mind, navigating through our layers of emotions can be tricky business at times.
 Please take your time - baby steps are good enough with this type of self-work.
 Remember, our defense mechanisms were put in place, at the time, to keep us safe.
 But they also keep us distant from our authentic core emotions.